sachatrauwaen/anthropic-client/README.md

 The primary use case for working with the Anthropic API is to create a message in response to a request that includes one or more other messages.
 The created message can then be received either as a complete response or a stream of events.
 This can be used to create a conversation between the caller and Anthropic's AI models and/or to use Anthropic's AI models to perform a task.

 > [!NOTE]
 > The following examples assume that you have already created an instance of the `AnthropicApiClient` class named `client`.
+You can also find these snippets in the [examples](./tests/AnthropicClient.Tests/Examples/) directory.

 ### Create a message